adeleonardis/Stonks-Autotrader/README.md

 # Stonks-Autotrader
-autotrader designed to participate in
+autotrader designed to participate in Ready Trader One 2021